Frank Owusu (innovator): Career

 Owusu developed the Aquamet system to assist smallholder fish farmers in improving production efficiency and sustainability.
 The technology provides real-time data on oxygen levels and temperature, for farmers to reduce losses and optimise yields.
 Beyond water monitoring, the Aquamet mobile platform offers digital tools for record-keeping, access to extension services, and a marketplace that connects farmers directly with buyers.

 The idea for Aquamet originated during Owusu's national service at the Department of Fisheries and Watershed Management at Kwame Nkrumah University of Science and Technology (KNUST), where he observed that many farmers relied on intuition rather than data to manage ponds.
 His work aims to address the widespread problem of fish mortality linked to poor water quality in Ghana, where fish serves as the primary protein source for about 70% of the population.

-Under Owusu's leadership, Aquamet plans to expand to Nigeria and Côte d’Ivoire within five years, with a target of reaching more than 20,000 fish farmers.
+Under Owusu's leadership, Aquamet plans to expand to Nigeria and Ivory Coast within five years, with a target of reaching more than 20,000 fish farmers.
 The company's long-term vision is to enhance food security and promote sustainable aquaculture practices across West Africa.